rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/swiftly.rst

 smaller "segments" and then creating the large object "manifest" for you.

-:kc-article:`Installing the Swiftly Cloud Files Client <installing-the-swiftly-cloud-files-client>` walks through the installation process for swiftly.
+:how-to:`Install the Swiftly Client for Cloud Files <install-the-swiftly-client-for-cloud-files>` walks through the installation process for swiftly.

 The following resources can help you install and use